-Dump Name Du ımp Parameters/Dump Mode Info ormation Captured soa.composite .trail • Dump parameters: • The audit trail associated with the ECID (per ecid (mandatory).
+Dump Name Du ımp Parameters/Dump Mode Info ormation Captured soa.composite • Dump parameters: • The audit trail associated with the ECID (per .trail ecid (mandatory).
 The execution content ID.
-If not specified, a DumpExecutionException error is thrown. composite) (therefore, all of its components).
+If not specified, a DumpExecutionException error is thrown.
+This is for the execution of me triggered by an inbound mess trail is an XML CLOB obtained following Facade API in the control of the control composite) (therefore, all of its components).
 This is for the execution of message routing triggered by an inbound message.
-The audit trail is an XML CLOB obtained by calling the following Facade API in the current runtime Dump Mode: context: ASYNC_SYNC oracle.soa.management.facade.Locator.get AuditTrail(ECID ecid) • Composite instances information. • Component instances information for each composite instance. • EDN information from the Facade API. • Sensor instances information for each composite instance.
+The audit trail is an XML CLOB obtained by calling the following Facade API in the current runtime ■ Dump Mo Dump Mode: context: ASYNC_SYNC oracle.soa.management.facade.Locator.get AuditTrail(ECID ecid) • Composite instances information. • Component instances information for each composite instance. • EDN information from the Facade API. • Sensor instances information for each composite instance.

-1. Enter the following WSLT command line syntax to display a dump description and execute a dump of soa.composite.trail:
+1. Enter the following WLST command line syntax to display a dump description and execute a dump of soa.composite.trail: